-Contributions may take the form of research articles (on average, 8000 words), while conference reports, evaluations, case studies, critical essays, practitioner reflections, and reviews will be considered for our Research Notes or Perspectives segments.
+Contributions may take the form of research articles (on average, 8000 words), while preliminary findings, conference reports, evaluations, case studies, critical essays, practitioner reflections, and reviews will be considered for our Research Notes.

 Submissions are accepted throughout the year.

-The review process usually takes three to four months.
+The review process usually takes four to six months.

 Manuscripts are only accepted electronically.

 Manuscripts are accepted for publication on the understanding that they have been submitted only to the Canadian Ethnic Studies/Études ethniques au Canada journal and that copyright of published articles will be owned by the journal.
 Authors are responsible for the factual accuracy of their papers and for obtaining permission to reproduce text or illustrations from other publications.